apiavare/blog/content/english/article/how-to-pack-your-backpack-properly-for-a-hike.md

   - link: https://www.backpacker.com/skills/how-to-pack-a-backpack
     label: Backpacker
 ---
-You might have gone many backpacking trips around so far, but did you ever know there are standards to pack your backpack?
+You might have gone on many backpacking trips around so far, but did you ever know there are standards to pack your backpack?
 We all know that a poorly loaded backpack put a damper on your whole adventure since you will be carrying it for hours, days or even weeks at a time.
 A well-loaded pack will feel balanced when resting on your hips and won’t shift or sway as you hike with it.
 Therefore, it is very important to know how to pack it in the right way with efficiency, convenience and comfort in mind.

 ## Main storage compartments of a backpack

-{{< cloudimg id="blog/how-to-pack-backpack-2_om7fpf" caption="Main parts of a backpack" >}}
+{{< imagekit path="https://ik.imagekit.io/fpvcjwcgd4/blog/3-how-to-pack-your-backpack/how-to-pack-backpack-2_om7fpf_Eg5pRqLAu.png" caption="Main parts of a backpack" >}}

 ## Tips for packing your backpack

 When loading your gear, remember to maintain comfort and convenience.
 Your gear must be packed comfortably so that it won’t interfere with your center of gravity as well as it should be packed conveniently so you can get the gear you need without letting everything out.

-{{< cloudimg id="blog/how-to-pack-backpack-3_uet4vg" caption="Packing the backpack" >}}
+{{< imagekit path="https://ik.imagekit.io/fpvcjwcgd4/blog/3-how-to-pack-your-backpack/how-to-pack-backpack-3_uet4vg_Dfna2kJoC.jpg" caption="Packing the backpack" >}}

 ### Bottom Zone